petter-holmberg/elements/README.md

 `select_1_3_ab` takes a weak ordering and three values, where the first two are in increasing order, returning the median. `select_1_3` takes a weak ordering and three values, returning the median. `median` uses `less` as the weak ordering.
 `select_2_3` takes a weak ordering and three values, returning the maximum. `max` uses `less` as the weak ordering.

-`lexicographical_equivalent` take two loadable ranges and an equivalence relation, comparing them for equivalence. `lexicographical_equal` uses `equal` as the equivalence relation.
+`equivalent_lexicographical` takes two loadable ranges and an equivalence relation, comparing them for equivalence. `equal_lexicographical` uses `equal` as the equivalence relation.

-`lexicographical_compare` take two loadable ranges and a weak ordering, comparing them for lexicographical ordering. `lexicographical_less` uses `less` as the ordering.
+`compare_lexicographical` takes two loadable ranges and a weak ordering, comparing them for lexicographical ordering. `less_lexicographical` uses `less` as the ordering.

+`equal_range` takes two `Range`s, comparing them for equality.
+`less_range` takes two `Range`s, comparing them for `less` lexicographical ordering.

 ## Assigning